slatedocs/slate/source/includes/_auth.md

 Once you've configured an authentication provider you can use it to obtain an access token in your single page app.

-Here's a complete example of how to ask the user to authenticate with Github and then display the resulting access token:
+Here's a complete example of how to ask the user to authenticate with Github and then display the resulting access token -->

 ``` html
 <!doctype html>